cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

     In the context of cloud native:
     * (a) **Eliminate implicit trust**
         * **Always authenticate the service** - internal and external clients need to verify the identity of any service approached.
-            * The internal cluster network can also be hostile; hence, even internal clients must authenticate the services and protect against MITM attacks on the internal network.
+            * The internal cluster network can also be hostile; hence, even internal clients must authenticate the services and protect against Man-in-the-Middle attacks on the internal network.
         * **Always authenticate service request senders** - verify the identity of any request sender (aka client), either cluster internal or external to any service.
 This includes both users as well as machines sending requests.
             * We should assume the internal cluster network is also hostile, and offenders may send requests from within the internal cluster network.
     * (b) **Continually monitor actual behavior to verify  trustworthiness**